-Whether you're a local, relocating or visiting from out of town, there's plenty to do in Boise while on a modest (or even non-existent) budget.
+Whether you're a local, relocating or visiting from out of town, there's plenty of reasons to enjoy Boise while on a modest (or even non-existent) budget.
 Even with awesome yet predominately expensive restaurants, multiple shopping outlets and bustling theaters, one does not need an unlimited credit line to get the best out of Boise.

 Regardless of your personal health, activity level and family size, there's literally something for everyone to do that's fun, historical, serene and above all, thrifty.